Spomky-Labs/lexik-jose-bridge/README.md

 Coding Standards are verified by [StyleCI]().

-Code coverage is not performed, but `Behavior driven development` (BDD) are used to test this bundle.
+Code coverage is not performed, but `Behavior driven development` (BDD) is used to test this bundle.

 # Installation